ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 - Each unique "Particle System" (second parameter of the `SetPlayAnim` or `LoadParticleSystem` command), has a number of actual particle animations within it, played using the `LoadAnim` or `CreateEmitter` command.

 To learn more, more complex move animations can be reviewed:
-- Such as two-turn moves like Solarbeam, where an initialisation and two sets of animations can be seen, managed with the command:
+- Such as two-turn moves like SolarBeam, where an initialisation and two sets of animations can be seen, managed with the command:
     - `ov12_02220F30` (`CheckTurn`).
 - A move that includes a background being generated as well as "particle" animations, e.g. Hydro Pump, which uses the commands:
     - `BattleAnimScriptCmd_SwitchBg` (`ChangeBackG`),
     - `BattleAnimScriptCmd_WaitForBgSwitch` (`WaitBack2`) &
     - `BattleAnimScriptCmd_RestoreBg` (`BackBackG`).
+- A move that targets both opponents or all Pokémon on the field, where particle animations may be applied to a certain side instead of an individual Pokémon, e.g. Twister, which is determined by the third parameter in the `CreateEmitter` command.
+    - For example, the parameter may be `EMITTER_CB_SET_POS_TO_DEFENDER_SIDE` or `EMITTER_CB_GENERIC`.
+- A move that combines multiple particle systems and uses their particle animations at the same time, e.g. Dig, which is managed by:
+    - Loading the Dig particle system with an ID of `0`,
+    - Loading the Pound particle system with an ID of `1`,
+    - And specifying the particle system ID in first parameter of each `CreateEmitter` command.

 ### Replace one Animation for another
 A wholesale replacement of one animation with another is straightforward.
 Either a hex editor or WazaEffectEditor could be used to copy the entire animation and paste it into the animation file for another move.